 Erikson Institute has partnered with Illinois Gateways to Opportunity to be able to provide an entitled application route for many of our certificate and degree programs.

-Students in the Generalist and Infancy concentrations may seek these additional Illinois Gateways to Opportunity credentials to help demonstrate your content knowledge, skills and experience, especially to potential employers within Illinois.
+Students in the Core and Infancy concentrations may seek these additional Illinois Gateways to Opportunity credentials to help demonstrate your content knowledge, skills and experience, especially to potential employers within Illinois.

 Our faculty and teaching staff are nationally recognized.
 With specific research interests and decades of experience, each of our faculty enriches your academic experience, connecting you to new networks and the latest data.